- Visit a coffee farm, orange grove, and cheese producer on Gran Canaria

 Day 4: Ferry to Gran Canaria & Explore the North Coast

-Today after breakfast you will make your way to Tenerife's port to take a ferry to Gran Canaria Island, located a one-hour trip away from the coast.
+This morning, you will make your way to Tenerife's port to take a ferry to Gran Canaria Island, located a one-hour trip away from the coast.

 Upon arrival, check in to your hotel and head out to explore.
 Due to the island's unique microclimate, the valley is ideal for growing coffee beans, tropical fruits, and grapes for wine-making.
 Over the course of the day, you'll visit a working coffee plantation and participate in a tasting.
 You can also check out an organic orange plantation and have lunch in a traditional tapas bar.